omni-us/jsonargparse/DOCUMENTATION.rst

 dependency injection of classes that require parameters that are only available after injection.
 For this case, when :meth:`instantiate_classes
 <.ArgumentParser.instantiate_classes>` is run, a partial function is provided,
-which might accept parameters and returns the instance of the class.
-Two options are possible, either using ``Callable`` or ``Protocol``.
-First to illustrate the ``Callable`` option, take for example the classes:
+which might accept parameters and return the instance of the class.
+Two options are possible: using ``Callable`` or ``Protocol``.
+To illustrate the ``Callable`` option, take for example the classes:

 .. testcode:: callable